wehlutyk/thesis/content/3-gistr-5-discussion.md

 ## Discussion {#sec:gistr-discussion}

-\add{refs to substantiate}

-### Model results
+\add{refs to substantiate; this should be easier once the final discussion chapter is clear}

 We set out to better understand the process at work in the short term evolution of linguistic content.
 In an approach complementary to the previous chapter, we decided to design a controlled experiment that would provide the complete data needed to develop a model of the process.
-We developed an online platform for the purpose, and after adjusting task difficulty and source complexity were able to gather relatively large data sets of linguistic transmission chains with low levels of spam.
+We developed an online platform for the purpose, and after adjusting task difficulty and source complexity we were able to gather relatively large data sets of linguistic transmission chains with low levels of spam.
-Then, by combining standard NLP methods with an algorithm adapted from biological sequence alignment, we decomposed the utterance transformation process into small, analysable operations that subjects use in their reformulations.
+Then, by combining standard NLP methods with our extension of a biological sequence alignment algorithm, we decomposed the utterance transformation process into small, analysable operations that subjects use in their reformulations.
-We showed that transformations can be usefully analysed as made of bursty deletions and insertions, speckled with word replacements (and exchanges, which we left aside in the analysis).
-Deletions are by far the most frequent operation, and they act as a gate for insertions which then tend to correspond in size to any deletions they follow.
-We further observed that all operations are less probable at the beginning of an utterance, as well as in shorter utterances, and that deletions tend to grow in chunk size as well as in chunk numbers towards the end of an utterance.
-Transposing the analysis from the previous chapter to the current data sets confirmed the trends observed in blogspace: less frequent, longer words that are learned late and have higher clustering coefficient are on average replaced by higher-frequency, shorter words, learned earlier and with lower clustering coefficient.
-As we discussed in the previous chapter, these words are overall easier to produce in standard naming or word recall tasks.
-Examining the evolution of these features along the branches also showed that the process significantly transforms utterances to use easier words on average: the phenomenon can thus be seen as a gradual drift of utterances at the low-level of lexical features due to a cognitive bias in favour of certain word types.
-Finally, we observed that transformations are also bursty at the level of the branch, suggesting that the process follows a punctuated equilibria pattern: when a subject makes a transformation on a previously stable utterance, the next subjects in the chain might add transformations until the changes are regularised into a newly stable utterance.

-Manual inspection of the data indicated that the details of transformations follow the patterns identified by @lauf_analyzing_2013 in news stories: complements, adverbs, modals, and more generally any details not essential to the main meaning seem often deleted or replaced.
-However, examining episodes of bursty changes also suggested that there is a chaotic aspect to chains: relatively minor changes in the middle of a transformation sometimes lead to a comparatively larger change in meaning down the branch, as an ambiguity is created and resolved differently than previously.
-In Experiment 3 for instance, a subject presented with the following utterance,

-\begin{nquote} % <!-- #545 -->
-  "A dozen hawkers who had been announcing the news of a non existent bomber in Kings Cross have been arrested."
-\end{nquote}

-introduced several changes including a typographical error that replaced the word "news" with "new";
-he or she produced the following utterance:

-\begin{nquote} % <!-- #907 -->
-  "A dozen hawkers announcing non existent \textbf{new} about a bomber at Kings Cross have been arrested"
-\end{nquote}

-The "news" $\rightarrow$ "new" change, while superficially minor compared to the rest of the transformation, is quite important once we remove the context provided by the previous utterance.
-Indeed, it later went through a long regularisation such that the final utterance of the branch read:

-\begin{nquote} % <!-- #1847 -->
-  "A dozen hawkers, at New Kings Cross have been arrested."
-\end{nquote}

-Examining the transformations in the branch suggested that the small typographical error rendered its surroundings ("non existent ... about a bomber") confusing and irrelevant, such that "new" was finally integrated as part of the "Kings Cross" proper noun instead.
-This behaviour is not frequent, as many times typographical errors are corrected by subsequent transformations, but it appears to be possible whenever an ambiguity is created or enhanced (not only through typographical errors).

-Overall we suggest that adopting this descriptive model, which achieves a scale in between the detailed level of lexical word features and the high-level of contrasts in aggregated evolution, provides a better understanding of the process underlying the evolution of linguistic content transmitted in chains.
-In the context of Cultural Attraction Theory, this type of approach could prove useful to construct more parsimonious models of the evolution of representations.
-In particular, it brings useful detail to the linguistic instantiation of the Wear-and-Tear and Flop problems introduced by @morin_how_2016: the first corresponds to the way utterances are gradually transformed by replacements, exchanges, and insertions making up for deletions;
-the second corresponds to downright mass deletions in a transformation.
-A modelling approach such as the one we presented here appears as a useful level of analysis to better understand these phenomena.
-It should also help in connecting these questions with known effects in linguistics.

-### Caveats

-A few important points are worth noting to qualify the work we just presented.
+A few important points are worth noting to qualify the results we just presented.
 First, several choices in the alignment procedure we followed are obviously sub-optimal, and were made in the interest of time.
 The Needleman-Wunsch algorithm we used does not allow the detection of chunk replacements.
 For instance, abbreviations or short paraphrases, which @lauf_analyzing_2013 identify as non-negligible in their data set (e.g. "has no idea" $\rightarrow$ "doesn’t know"), are not captured by our approach.